 There is hereby established in the Town of Hanover, pursuant to General Laws, Chapter 40, Section 8B, a Council on Aging to consist of not more than seven (7) members.
-The members shall be appointed annually in the month of June by the Selectmen and shall serve from the first day of July until the thirtieth day of June following, and for such further time as may be required until their successors are chosen.
+Members shall be appointed annually in the month of June by the Select Board.
+Vacancies shall be filled by the Select Board, after providing the Council on Aging the opportunity to vet applicants, and shall serve from the first day of July until the thirtieth day of June following, and for such further time as may be required until their successors are chosen.
 The council shall have all the powers and duties granted by law, and particularly the power to coordinate or carry out programs designed to meet the problems of the aging.